bifurcation/perc-wg/double/draft-ietf-perc-double.md

 ## Relaying a Packet

-The Media Distributor does not have a notion of outer or inner cryptographic contexts.
-Rather, the Media Distributor has a single cryptographic context.
-The cryptographic transform and key used to decrypt a packet and any encrypted RTP header extensions would be the same as those used in the endpoint's outer cryptographic context.
+The Media Distributor does not have a key for the inner, E2E transform, only the outer, HBH transform.
+In order to modify a packet, the Media Distributor un-does the outer transform on the packet, modifies the packet, updates the OHB to reflect any new fields it has changed, and re-applies the outer transform.

-In order to modify a packet, the Media Distributor decrypts the packet, modifies the packet, updates the OHB with any modifications not already present in the OHB, and re-encrypts the packet using the cryptographic context used for next hop.
+* Decrypt the packet using the outer transform, resulting in the outer plaintext.

-* Apply the cryptographic transform to the packet.
-If decrypting RTP header extensions hop-by-hop, then [@!RFC6904] MUST be used.
+* Read the last octet of the outer plaintext to determine the length of the OHB.
+Read the OHB from the outer plaintext and truncate the outer plaintext to remove the OHB.

 * Change any required parameters